LMSCloud/LMSTestingDocker/README.md

 To use this repo, you first need to setup the [community ktd](https://gitlab.com/koha-community/koha-testing-docker).
 Then you'll need to add some additional variables to your .bashrc, .zshenv or whatever.

 This is the config I currently use.
-Some of these vars may be unnecessary (atm).

 ```sh
 export LMS_PROJECTS_DIR=~/.local/src/lmsc